 There are words in which a difference in accent causes a different meaning, as in pèsca (peach) and pésca (fishing), but in the North, we pronounce both words as the first one and are understood everywhere.

-This accent is not used and not required in normal writing.
+This accent is not used and is not required in normal writing.

 In normal writing, the accent is required ONLY if the word ENDS with an accented vowel (i.e. the last syllable is accented, so-called “truncated” words), e.g. perché.